index

 Why Trash Can Design Matters

 All trash cans are not equal.
-Ill-constructed bins entrap fumes, are prone to leakages, and cannot be easily cleaned.
+Ill-constructed bins entrap fumes, are prone to leakage, and are difficult to clean.

 The sealed bins contain the smells, and the interior surfaces are smooth to avoid the sticking of the waste.
-Maintenance is made easier and more efficient through proper ventilation and easy removable liners.
+Maintenance is made easier and more efficient through proper ventilation and easily removable liners.

-By placing them in the bottom of the bin or in separate compartments, the odor accumulated between cleanings is minimized.
+By placing them at the bottom of the bin or in separate compartments, the odor accumulated between cleanings is minimized.
 The absorbers do not overpower scents as the air fresheners do.

 This would make the kitchen more neutral and clean.